Garlic Mashed Potatoes

 These elegant potatoes can be served at any function.
 They’re great as a side dish for holidays or company.

 I served Garlic Mashed Potatoes with Cheesy Meatloaf.
 Both were wonderful!
+Here we served the potatoes with Grilled Lemon Pepper Chicken and Roasted Cabbage.

 Here’s the recipe.